What is Camp 4Science

 The workshop is open to feature-length science documentary films and supports the development phase (from concept and visual style to production, financing, and distribution strategies) of a wide range of projects all under the guidance of experienced international mentors.
 Each year, Camp 4Science nurtures projects that span the entire spectrum: from films presenting the latest scientific discoveries to broad audiences, to highly artistic works inspired by scientific ideas — and everything in between.

-Camp 4Science has been organized by the festival AFO since 2013.
-It provides a platform for connecting audiovisual creators with leading scientists and academics from the Czech Republic and abroad, fostering more effective communication of scientific research.
+The workshop, organized by the AFO festival since 2013, offers a unique opportunity to connect audiovisual creators with science communicators, including leading scientists and academics from both the Czech Republic and around the world.
+In doing so, it contributes to more effective communication of scientific knowledge and research achievements.

 Who can apply